CommunityToolkit/Windows/components/Effects/samples/AttachedDropShadow.md

 issue-id: 0
 ---

-# Attached Drop Shadow

-`AttachedDropShadow` allows many elements to share a common backdrop for casting shadows.

 If you are looking to apply shadows to rectangle or card style elements, it is recommended to use `AttachedCardShadow` instead.

 AttachedDropShadow is best used when: